Marti Belle: WWE (2017)

-National Wrestling Alliance (2019–2020; 2021)
+National Wrestling Alliance (2019–2020; 2021; 2026-present)

 On May 12, 2019, Belle returned to ROH where she unsuccessfully challenged Allysin Kay for the NWA World Women's Championship.
 With National Wrestling Alliance (NWA) producing their weekly internet program, Belle made her debut on the October 22 of episode NWA Power, where she was victorious over Crystal Rose.
 On the November 5 episode of NWA Power, Belle, who felt disrespected by Kay for saying she isn't ready for the championship, aligned herself with Thunder Rosa by attacking Kay, turning heel in the process.
 On November 17, 2020, Belle announced her departure from NWA.

 In August 2021, NWA announced the return of Belle alongside Allysin Kay, going by the team name The Hex, to participate at NWA EmPowerrr, on August 28, in a tournament to crown the new NWA World Women's Tag Team Champions.
 At the event, The Hex defeated Red Velvet and KiLynn King in a tournament final to win the revived titles.
+On the October 26 episode of Powerrr, THe Hex had their first successful against the team of Jennacide and Paola Blaze.
+The Hex also defended their championship on Ring of Honor (ROH) during the October 27 edition of Women's Division Wednesday, by successfully defeating The Allüre (Angelina Love and Mandy Leon).
+On June 11, 2022, at Alwayz Ready, The Hex lost the World Women's Tag Team Championship to Pretty Empowered (Ella Envy and Kenzie Paige), ending their reign at 287 days.

+On an episode of NWA Powerrr that aired 10 February 2026, The Hex defeated Tiffany Nieves and Valentina Rossi to regain the NWA World Women's Tag Team Titles.
+They held the titles until the June 13 episode of NWA Power, losing the titles to Pretty Empowered in a triple threat match that also featured Clara Carter and "Hollyhood" Haley J.